cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 Search words
 ============

-Search words for the product.
+The list of search words for the product, which can contain up to 65 535 symbols.
+A product with search words can be found by entering these search words in the CS-Cart's built-in search bar.

 .. important::